MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	```powershell
 	Set-AzureADDirectorySetting -Id $Setting.Id -DirectorySetting $Setting
 	```
 	**Note:** If there’s no directory settings object in the tenant yet.
-You need to use ```New-AzureADDirectorySetting``` to create a directory settings object at the first time.
+You need to use ```New-AzureADDirectorySetting``` to create a directory settings object for the first time.

-8. Disconnects the current session from an Azure Active Directory tenant and close the PowerShell window.
+8. Disconnects the current session from an Azure Active Directory tenant and closes the PowerShell window.

     ```powershell
     Disconnect-AzureAD
     ```

-You have successfully changed your tenants Azure AD settings and activated sensitivity labels for Microsoft 365 Groups and Microsoft Teams.
+You have successfully changed your tenant's Azure AD settings and activated sensitivity labels for Microsoft 365 Groups and Microsoft Teams.

 #### Task 2 - Create sensitivity labels for Teams